dphilipson/transducist/docs/api.md

-These APIs provide objects which may be passed to `reduce()`, as described in the previous section, to provide additional options for completing chains whose elements are of specific types- for example, `toSum()` can only be used on a chain of numbers.
+These APIs provide objects which may be passed to `reduce()`, as described in the previous section, to provide additional options for completing chains whose elements are of specific types- for example, `sum()` can only be used on a chain of numbers.

 They are kept as separate transformer objects, rather than added as additional